Let’s Talk A Moment About Your Libido

-Valentine’s Day makes a person think about sexual health.
+Ah, Valentine’s Day.
 It’s a holiday about love and romance (and cards and candies), but it can also serve as an opportunity to check in with ourselves about our sexual health.
 And when I say sexual health, I mean all of the factors and concerns that contribute to the complex tapestry: hormones, reproduction (fertility, contraception, menstruation, menopause), but also stress, pleasure, emotional well-being, self-love (not that kind, although, that kind too), and of course, libido.

 Libido is an important part of vitality.
 It’s about sex yes, but also about energy and vibrancy and appetite for life.